Get Kilitrek fit for the challenge of your life.

 KINAPA is responsible for stretchering injured or sick climbers to meet the ambulance/rescue car.
 The national park charges a mandatory rescue fee for this service.

 The nearest Accident & Emergency facility is based in Moshi.

 K&S guides are all KINAPA trained with considerable route experience.

 Mobile phones and HF radios assist communication from guides to base.

 - Guides carry a basic first aid kit.

 Obtain personal travel insurance that covers you for Kilimanjaro climbing and for repatriation.

-Being a wilderness destination, medical infrastructure in major centers is remote from many locations visited.
-Therefore cover for medical evacuation by a Tanzania based scheme is recommended in case of a medical emergency.
-This is especially relevant to those climbing Kilimanjaro.
+Cover for medical evacuation by a Tanzania based scheme is recommended in case of a medical emergency.
+Being a wilderness destination, medical infrastructure in major centers is remote from many locations visited and this is especially relevant to those climbing Kilimanjaro.
 Government provision of emergency medical response in Tanzania is carried out by specialist private local medical operators.
-While international medical insurance is essential, it should be combined with a scheme provided by a local medical evacuation operator in order to prevent delay in mobilizing effective local emergency response.
+International medical insurance is essential but it should be combined with a scheme provided by a local medical evacuation operator to prevent delay in mobilizing effective local emergency response.
 We provide cover for 14 days, 30 days and for the over 70’s.
 More details on request.

 We wish you a successful and enjoyable Mt Kilimanjaro climb.